gustavobertolino/password-validator/README.md

 where `typeValidator` is the validator picked up by the client and `password` is the password to be validated.
 The output will be `true` in case of being a valid password and `false` otherwise.
+Regardless of the input passed in, a non-empty type validator and password should be provided.

 A default type validator is given by the code, so if the client provides a missing type validator, the code is prepare to choose a default validator as its fallback.